IndianShogun1/Gradle/README.md

 4) find how to what is an uberjar.
 Make changes so you can use commons lang3 StringUtil in your jar.
 Make this uber jar executable.
 The output should be text but that should be using the StringUtils class of commons lang3<br/>
 5) Find a maven repository and add it as a repository in your build.gradle.
 You can use bintray, jcenter or any other repository.
 The goal is to learn how to use a custom repository<br/>
 6) Write a task in file "mytasks.gradle" and use it in your build.gradle.
 The goal is to be able to use tasks from another file in your build.gradle<br/>

+Please check details.txt for details on the solutions.<br/>